rtr2421/rtr2421.github.io/welcome.md

 [FIRST Robotics](https://www.firstinspires.org/) is an international league of robotics competitions for various age levels.
 Our team competes in the FIRST Robotics League which is for high school students.

-On the first weekend in January the season's game is revealed.
+The season's game is revealed on the first weekend in January.
 The teams have approximately 2 months to build a robot that will play in competitions starting at the end of February.
 The 2020 game had a Star Wars theme:

 {% include youtubePlayer.html id="gmiYWTmFRVE" %}